nadeemchoudhari/python-k8s-monitoring/README.md

 ```

-2. RBAC serviceaccount  is configures to access metrics cluster and resources using cluster-role.yaml
+2. RBAC serviceaccount  is configures to authenticate metrics server  using  cluster-role.yaml

 3. Request to metrics api can done using below command which is being used in python script to GET pods metrics.

 ```
-curl -X GET https://kubernetes.docker.internal:6443/apis/metrics.k8s.io/v1beta1/pods --header "Authorization: Bearer $TOKEN" --insecure
+curl -X GET https://kubernetes.default.svc:443/apis/metrics.k8s.io/v1beta1/pods --header "Authorization: Bearer $TOKEN" --insecure

 ```

-4. pod-usage.py is the python script which can be run as job in kubernetes clusters which will get cpu and mem usage of a pods running in all namespaces.

-5. pod-usage-web.py is a script which implements the same but also publishes the information on  http server running on port 8000

-6. This python app  can be run as container in k8s. yaml files for running it with istio enabled are placed in same repo.

-7. It can be accessed at http port 80
+4. The monitoring consists of 2 python scripts .
+One pytohn-app/pyton-app-web-v3.py which periodically(every 2 secs) collects metrics and generates html file at /web/html/index.html.
+Second one runs a webserver litening on port 8000 of pod which is then exposed as service to access from outside k8s cluster.
+Both of these scripts are deloyed as containers in pod sharing same volumemount.

+5. Docker files and requirements.txt  used for creating container images are placed inside folders python-app/ and web-server/.